WaxOn/WaxOff

 Settings Sidebar

-A collapsible panel on the right edge of the window contains all processing settings for the current mode.
-Toggle it open or closed with the ⊟ button at the far right of the toolbar.
-Settings persist between sessions.
+A collapsible panel on the right edge of the window holds output format settings for the current mode (sample rate, channels, output directory).
+Toggle it open or closed with the sliders icon at the far right of the toolbar.

 WaxOn Mode WaxOn

 WaxOn prepares raw podcast recordings for editing in a DAW.
-It handles high-pass filtering, optional noise reduction, loudness normalization, phase rotation, and brick-wall limiting, outputting 24-bit WAV files ready to drop into Logic Pro, Reaper, or any other editor.
+It handles high-pass filtering, optional dynamic leveling, loudness normalization, phase rotation, and brick-wall limiting, outputting 24-bit WAV files ready to drop into Logic Pro, Reaper, or any other editor.

 WaxOn is a first-step ingest processor: get your raw recordings into a consistent, workable format before editing.
-It does not do de-essing, spectral repair, or multiband restoration.
-For recordings with serious noise problems, dedicated tools like iZotope RX are the right choice; WaxOn's built-in noise reduction handles light to moderate steady-state background noise.
+It does not do spectral repair, noise reduction, or multiband restoration.
+For recordings with noise problems, de-essing needs, or other surgical work, dedicated tools like iZotope RX are the right choice.

 Quick Start